GenericMappingTools/gmt/doc/rst/source/plot.rst

 .. only:: not man

-    Plot lines, polygons, and symbols on maps in 2-D
+    Plot lines, polygons, and symbols in 2-D

 Synopsis
 --------